Ultimate Guide to Nut Butters

 Peanut: Peanuts are eaten in many forms, but there’s none more popular than the classic peanut butter and jelly sandwich.
 Though its name implies otherwise, peanuts are not actually nuts, they’re legumes.
 Full of heart-healthy monounsaturated fats, peanut butter is also a great source of antioxidants, vitamin E, folate, and protein.
 Turn your favorite sandwich into a drink with the PB&J Smoothie.

 Almond: A close runner-up in popularity to peanut butter, almond butter is a nutritional powerhouse.
 Often considered the healthiest nut, almonds are capable of lowering cholesterol and reducing diabetes risk.
-First introduced to the US when Spanish missionaries brought the nut to California in the 1700’s, almonds are best enjoyed in AB&J (almond butter and jelly) sandwiches or as a key ingredient in Coconut Truffles.
+First introduced to the US when Spanish missionaries brought the nut to California in the 1700’s, almonds are best enjoyed in AB&J (almond butter and jelly) sandwiches or as a key ingredient in Pecan Truffles.